18F/federal-grant-reporting/README.md

 You will be prompted to supply a username, email, and password.

-Once your superuser is set up, you will be able to access the admin interface at `/admin` using your new superuser account.
+Having completed that process, you will be able to access the admin interface at `/admin` using your new superuser account.

 ## Background